scharlton2/solver_dev_manual/source/02/03_02_solver_openclose.rst

 argument, so open that file.

 The way to handle the number of arguments and the arguments differs by compilers.
-Refer to Section 7.1 for the way to handle them with gfortran and Intel Fortran Compiler.
+Refer to :ref:`handling_arguments` for the way to handle them with Intel Fortran Compiler and gfortran.
 In this chapter we will add codes that can be compiled using Intel Fortran Compiler.

 Table :numref:`solver_with_open_close` shows the source code with the lines to open and close calculation data file.
 The added lines are shown